Guide to Dog Body Language

 Prevent Barking at the Doorbell

 In this video, trainer Pamela Marxsen teaches how to train your dog to go to the crate at the sound of the doorbell.
 To occupy the dog in the crate, she uses a Kong to hold his attention.
-There are a wide variety of food puzzles are available.
+There are a wide variety of food puzzles and toys that can be used a substitute for the Kong.

 The dogs in the following videos have food allergies.
 In the training process, their dog food kibble is being used.
 The procedure is much easier if you have a gooey treat like peanut butter or Kong liver paste that the dog can lick off of, or out of the muzzle.
-Shoving kibble through the muzzle is a little difficult.Please review the Muzzle Training Lesson Plan in conjunction with watching these videos.
+Shoving kibble through the muzzle is a little more challenging but can be done.Please review the Muzzle Training Lesson Plan in conjunction with watching these videos.

 Muzzles or Treat Baskets (Muzzle Training Part 1)